Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

-We first consider the identifying power of the pre-test design, where we observe $(Y_i, D_i, T_i)$ among the units for whom $Z_i = 0$.
-Under this design, the randomization of the treatment guarantees the following statistical independence between potential outcomes and the treatment variable. \begin{assumption}[Pre-test Randomization] for $t=0,1$, $d \in \{0,1\}$ and all $i$. \end{assumption} This assumption allows for the possibility of conditioning our randomization on the pre-treatment moderator, though this assumption also holds when randomization is unconditional.
+We first investigate the identifying power of the pre-test design, where we observe $(Y_i, M_i, T_i)$ among the units for whom $Z_i = 0$.
+We first formalize the randomization of treatment in this setting. \begin{assumption}[Pre-test Randomization] for $t=0,1$, $m \in \{0,1\}$. \end{assumption} This assumption allows for the possibility of conditioning our randomization on the pre-treatment moderator, though this assumption also holds when randomization is unconditional.